 - netsh int ipv6 reset reset.log

 After following all eight steps, you should solve any connection issues with NordVPN.
 The app has an excellent reset feature, and in most cases, that’ll solve any problems.
+Be sure to read our how to use NordVPN guide, in case you missed a step during the installation.

 If you’re still experiencing connection issues, your problem is far outside of anything we’ve experienced and anything talked about online, so you’re better off just subscribing to a new service like ExpressVPN (find out how to cancel NordVPN and get a refund).